chili-chips-ba/openPCIE/README.md

 With the full end-to-end simulation thus in place, we hope that the need for hardware debugging, using ChipScope, expensive test equipment and PCIE protocol analyzers would be alleviated.

  - [x] ✔ Extension of the existing PCIE RC model for some additional configurability of the EP capabilities.
- - [ ] Testbench development and build up.
+ - [x] ✔ Testbench development and build up.
 Execution and debug of sim testcases.
  - [ ] Documentation of EP model, TB and sim environment, with objectives to make it all simple enough to pickup, adapt and deploy in other projects.

 #### `PART 5.
 Integration, testing and iterative design refinements`